algolia/algoliasearch-helper-js/documentation-src/metalsmith/content/gettingstarted.md

 `npm install --save algoliasearch-client algoliasearch-helper`

 ## First search

-For this example, we are going to use jQuery but the Helper can be used with any JS library/framework.

 The first step toward searching in your index is to initialize the client and provide it to the helper factory.